Lucas Paquetá: Lyon

 On 30 September 2020, French club Lyon announced the signing of Paquetá, who signed for €20 million on a five-year contract.

-In the 2021–22 season, the midfielder was elected the best foreign player of Ligue 1.
+In the 2021–22 season, Paquetá was elected the best foreign import of Ligue 1.
 The election was carried out by popular vote and was supported by more than 20,000 people.
 Paquetá, 25 years old, competed with the defender of PSG Marquinhos, the Ivorian midfielder of Lens Seko Fofana and the Canadian leader of Lille Jonathan David.

 West Ham United

-On 29 August 2022, West Ham United announced the signing of Paquetá for a club record fee undisclosed by the club.
+On 29 August 2022, West Ham announced the signing of Paquetá for a club record fee undisclosed by the club.
 He signed a five-year contract for a fee estimated by the BBC to be more than £50m with additional add-ons, beating the fee paid for Sebastien Haller in 2019.
-He made his West Ham and Premier League debut on 31 August in a 1–1 home draw against Tottenham Hotspur.